1242035/spree/guides/src/content/developer/core/calculators.md

 end
 ```

-Calculators link to a `calculable` object, which are typically one of `Spree::ShippingMethod`, `Spree::TaxRate`, or `Spree::Promotion::Actions::CreateAdjustment`.
-These three classes use the `Spree::Core::CalculatedAdjustment` module described below to provide an easy way to calculate adjustments for their objects.
+Calculators link to a `calculable` object, which are typically one of `Viauco::ShippingMethod`, `Viauco::TaxRate`, or `Viauco::Promotion::Actions::CreateAdjustment`.
+These three classes use the `Viauco::Core::CalculatedAdjustment` module described below to provide an easy way to calculate adjustments for their objects.

 ## Available Calculators

-The following are descriptions of the currently available calculators in Spree.
+The following are descriptions of the currently available calculators in Viauco.
 If you would like to add your own, please see the [Creating a New Calculator](#creating-a-new-calculator) section.

 ### Default Tax